Visiting Matlock in Derbyshire

 Matlock Bars and Pubs

-For drinks there are also a good range of options on Dale Road.
-From the traditional surroundings of the Remarkable Hare and Moca, who both offer a good range of drinks, including local ales to Monk, that serves cocktails with a more modern wine bar environment.
+For drinks, there is also a good range of options on Dale Road.
+From the traditional surroundings of the Remarkable Hare and Bod café and bar, which both offer a good range of drinks, including local ales to Monk, which serves cocktails in a more modern wine bar environment.

 Many of the bars also have live music at weekends, offering the opportunity to enjoy local artists and bands.
 Details are usually listed on the individual websites.